benoit-clement/benoit-clement/README.md

 - 👋 Hi, I’m @benoit-clement
-- 👀 I’m interested in engineering of project
+- 👀 I’m interested in engineering of projects

 <!---
 benoit-clement/benoit-clement is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.